 One example of someone I’ve witnessed “making it”, all while being highly creative, earning a living and staying relatively sane, is Bowen Yang of Saturday Night Live.

 I’ve been following Bowen’s comedy since 2017, when he still held a day job as a graphic designer and was primarily known as co-host of the Las Culturistas podcast.
 I’m still a loyal listener, and I’ve enjoyed watching his star rise to SNL and beyond — not only because I love his sensibility, but because I’ve seen him put in years of work.
-I’m invested.
+In other words, I’m invested.

 I recently rediscovered my notes from a conversation he had on Andy Richter’s podcast The Three Questions, back in March 2021.
 While wrapping up, the two comedians drop a series of gems that I feel are useful to creators of all kinds.